Promoting British Values

 These values are reinforced regularly in the following ways:

-Democracy underpins everything we do within the school and our students play a central role in all of our systems; their voices heard through our Student Council, questionnaires and This Week It’s Me weekly meetings.
+Democracy underpins everything we do within the school and our students play a central role in all of our systems; their voices heard through our Student Council, questionnaires and through topic discussions in form time.
 Furthermore the elections of House and Form Captains are based solely on student votes.

 - The Rule of Law

 The importance of laws, by the enforcement of rules, is present in our everyday school life, whether they be those that govern the class, the school, or the country.
 They are consistently reinforced throughout the school day, as well as when dealing with behaviour and through school assemblies.
 Students are taught the value and reasons behind laws: that they govern and protect us, the responsibilities that this involves and the consequences when rules are broken.
 Visits from authorities (all DBS checked) form a regular part of our calendar and help reinforce this message.

 - Individual Liberty

 Within school, students are actively encouraged to make choices, knowing that they are in a safe and supportive environment.
 As a school we educate and provide boundaries for young students to make choices safely, through the provision of a safe environment and empowering education.
 Students are encouraged to know, understand and exercise their rights and personal freedoms and given advice on how to exercise these safely, for example through our E-Safety and PSHCEE lessons.
 Whether it is through choice of challenge, of how they record information or of participation in our numerous extra-curricular clubs and opportunities, students are given the freedom to make choices.

 Part of our school ethos and behaviour policy has revolved around core values such as ‘Respect’, and students have been part of these discussions and assemblies related to what this means and how it is shown.
 Posters around the school promote respect for others and this is reiterated through our behaviour charter, as well as our behaviour policy.

 - Tolerance of those of Different Faiths and Beliefs